What is the "MOBI GRAND TELECOM Lottery" scam email?

 How do spam campaigns infect computers?

-Text presented in the "MOBI GRAND TELECOM Lottery" scam email letter:
+Text presented in the "MOBI GRAND TELECOM Lottery" scam email message:

 Subject: Money unclaimed